null-event/spooky_phish/README.md

     - Refactored CS download
     - Fixed JDK dependency and Keystore Javastore issues
-    - Altered instance deployments to work better with Cobalt Strike system requirements -Pwndrop implementation for facilitating payload hosting on C2 server
+    - Altered instance deployments to work better with Cobalt Strike system requirements
+- Pwndrop implementation for facilitating payload hosting on C2 server

 ## Versioning
 This following components were leveraged for development and are stable for this release: